 If you can, try to wrap up your presentation 20 minutes before the time limit.
 This will give you and your collaborators enough time to have a meaningful conversation about the points you raised.

-5.)
-Create PowerPoint slides that are simple and concise
+Create PowerPoint slides that are simple and concise.

 Simple PowerPoint slides are important to any presentations.
 But for online meetings, they are practically a requirement.
 There is a strong possibility that some of your contacts might not have a steady connection.

-PowerPoint files that are too large can easily weigh down Internet speed.
-Make sure you include only the most important points.
+PowerPoint files that are too large can easily weigh down Internet speed, so make sure you include only the most important points.
 Visuals are vital but try to compress your images before sharing your slides.
 If you want to incorporate a video, it’s best if you could just provide a link.
 Avoid any animations and slide transitions.

 These days, the boardroom isn’t the only venue for a meeting.
 With these tips, you can prepare an online meeting that will allow you and your collaborators to come up with fresh ideas.
 Don’t let distance stifle the flow of creativity and productivity.